 The Eagle’s Nest is open from the middle of May until the end of October, depending on the weather.
 Visit the official website of Kehlsteinhaus for announcements before going – this is IMPORTANT.

-You should also see if the weather is clear up around Eagle’s nest through this live camera.
+You should also see if the weather is clear up around Eagle’s Nest through this live camera.
 That way, you will know if there’s a view or all fog at the top.

-Berchtesgaden Scenic Spot #2: Kneifelspitze
+Scenic Spot #2: Kneifelspitze

 Suppose you are on the Eagle’s Nest.
 In that case, Kneifelspitze is the smaller mountain you will see in front of the entire Untersberg massif – the northernmost mountain range section of Berchtesgaden Alps.
 It has a peak that reaches a height of 1189 meters above sea level (380 meters prominence), overlooking the Berchtesgaden Valley below.

 Kneifelspitze is located northeast of Berchtesgaden, roughly 3 kilometers away from the town center.
-Like Eagle’s nest, it has a restaurant (Paulshütte) at the top that lets you fill your tummy while enjoying the picturesque view from its sunny terrace.
+Like Eagle’s Nest, it has a restaurant (Paulshütte) at the top that lets you fill your tummy while enjoying the picturesque view from its sunny terrace.

 What is the view from Kneifelspitze?